v-rgrace/Viva/Viva/glint/setup/works-council.md

 ms.date: 12/12/2024
 ---

-# Set up a successful program with your Works Council
+# Set up a successful Works Council program

 Works Councils or Unions are an essential partner when implementing an employee survey program.
 In some countries, gaining Works Council agreement before deploying new technology is a legal requirement, so plan ahead.
 While every organization has a unique proposition to present to their Works Council, there are some themes that you can start focusing on now.